Rosacea: Treatments for Rosacea (Facial Redness)

 Mineral make-up does not tend to enter the skin, congest the skin and exacerbate rosacea.
 They may also contain some calming ingredients such as green tea extract.

-More powerful anti-inflammatory agents (these require a prescription from a doctor) include metronidazole gel (Rozex) and clindamycin gel.
-Both are antibiotics, but are used in this case for their anti-inflammatory properties.
-In the author’s opinion however, metronidazole and clindamycin gels are not very effective in the treatment of rosacea.
+More powerful anti-inflammatory and anti-inflammatory agents that require a prescription from a doctor are also available.
+In our experience, the prescription products are not very effective in the long-term treatment of rosacea.

 Niacinamide and salicylic acid are also topical agents that have anti-inflammatory and anti-bacterial properties and have been shown to improve rosacea.
 Synergie’s Vitamin B serum contains Niacinamide and can help with rosacea.